project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (1,1)
 **Required** | Yes, always
 **Accepted Values** | String
 **Usage Notes** | This field allows third parties to maintain a consistent record for datasets even if title or URLs are updated.
 Agencies may integrate an existing system for maintaining unique identifiers or enter arbitrary characters for this field.
-However, each identifier **must** be unique across the agency's catalog and remain fixed.
+However, each identifier **must** be unique across the agency’s catalog and remain fixed.
 Characters should be alphanumeric.
 **Example** |  `{"identifier":"1344"}`

 {.table .table-striped}